GabeScott/standard-works-vault/General Conference/2003 October - The Shepherds of Israel.md

 # The Shepherds of Israel

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2003 General Conference*

+>*I thank the Lord for good bishops in this Church. … May you know that peace which comes alone from God to those who serve Him.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/10/the-shepherds-of-israel?lang=eng)